 Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 6

-Friday's 7:30 PM ET matchup between the Miami Heat (44-38) and the New York Knicks (47-35) at FTX Arena features the Heat's Bam Adebayo and the Knicks' Julius Randle as players to watch.
+The Miami Heat (44-38) play the New York Knicks (47-35) at 7:30 PM ET on Friday at FTX Arena.
+Jimmy Butler of the Heat and Julius Randle of the Knicks are two players to watch in this contest.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!